Yandex Cloud

 Warning

-For backups created manually:
+For manually created backups:

-Specifics of storing backups in Managed Service for PostgreSQL:
+Storing backups in Managed Service for PostgreSQL:

-• Backups are stored in object storage as binary files and encrypted using GPG.
+• Backups are stored in object storage as binary files and are encrypted using GPG.
 Each cluster has its own encryption keys.

 • After you delete a cluster, all its backups are kept for seven days.